SteveShelnanMa/Sovereign_Default/README.md

 # Sovereign_Default

-This repo saves codes for international sovereign default.
+This repository archives codes for international sovereign default.

 While some programs are borrowed from the authors, some of them was coded by myself.